Skyscanner/ensure-node-env/README.md

 [![Build Status](https://travis-ci.org/Skyscanner/ensure-node-env.svg?branch=master)](https://travis-ci.org/Skyscanner/ensure-node-env)

-A script that helps ensure you have the correct node &amp; npm versions installed in your environment.
+A script that helps ensure you have the correct node &amp; npm versions installed globally in your environment.

 ## Usage